ameera3/OCR_Expiration_Date/README.md

 GoogleAPI.py -- Writes Google Text Detection API OCR output to output directory as .txt files for images in input directory

-GoogleConfAPI.py -- Writes Google Document Text Detection API OCR output to output director as .txt files for images in input directory.
+GoogleDocAPI.py -- Writes Google Document Text Detection API OCR output to output director as .txt files for images in input directory.

-ocr_confidences.py: Outputs average confidence of each model in Tesseract ensemble for each image
+ocr_confidences.py: Outputs average confidence of each model in Tesseract ensemble for each image.

 myaccsummary.sh: Given a directory that contains ground truth text files as well as OCR output text files and images, outputs the average character accuracy.